dm-vdo/kvdo/README.md

   can be found [here](https://copr.fedorainfracloud.org/coprs/rhawalsh/dm-vdo) and can be used by running `dnf copr enable rhawalsh/dm-vdo`.

+## Upgrades

+The latest version of this project is available in the Linux kernel as the dm-vdo module starting in version 6.9.
+If you have a VDO volume created with the kvdo module, be sure to shut it down cleanly before switching to the dm-vdo module.
+Failure to do so may result in issues including loss of data.

+As with any upgrade, it is advisable to create a snapshot of the device before upgrading to the new module.

 ## Building

 In order to build the kernel modules, invoke the following command